1–2 spots available for Q2 · Claim yours

 • Slower initial development than Laravel, Django, or Rails

-• Hiring pool is smaller and more expensive than PHP or Python
+• Hiring pool is smaller and pricier than PHP or Python

 • Verbose error handling can feel like a tax on small teams